The Clauder Competition is a playwriting award hosted by Portland Stage and open to all New England playwrights.

 2012 Clauder Winner, Veils by Tom Coash was nominated for American Theatre Critics Association’s New Play Award.
 Read more about the play and the award here.

-Clauder Grand Prize: a $3,000 cash award, and a workshop production followed by a full production at Portland Stage during the 2016-17 season.
+Clauder Grand Prize: a $3,000 cash award, and a workshop at Portland Stage, followed by a full scale production on our Mainstage or in our Studio Theater the following season.

-Gold Prizes: $1,250 cash awards each, plus a workshop production at Portland Stage.
+Gold Prizes: $1,500 cash awards each, plus a workshop at Portland Stage.

-Additional prizes will also be awarded to the best play from each of the six New England states.
+Additional recognition will be awarded to the best play from each of the six New England states.

 Eligibility for the Clauder Competition